Medically reviewed on March 25, 2018

 Frequency not defined.

-Cardiovascular: Chest pain, hypotension (transient), myocardial infarction, pulmonary embolism, tachycardia
+Cardiovascular: Cardiac arrhythmia, hypotension, myocardial infarction, pulmonary embolism, tachycardia

 Endocrine & metabolic: Hypovolemia

-Respiratory: Adult respiratory distress syndrome (ARDS), bronchopleural fistula, dyspnea, empyema (including subcutaneous empyema), hemoptysis, hypoxemia, pneumonia, pulmonary edema
+Respiratory: Acute respiratory distress syndrome, bronchopleural fistula, dyspnea, empyema of pleura, hemoptysis, pneumonia, pneumonitis

 Concerns related to adverse effects: